mohsennasab/culvert-hydraulic-design-101/README.md

 ## 🌿 Ecological Culvert Design (Bonus)

 **Purpose:**
-Culvert design is not just about hydraulics — it’s also about **preserving ecosystems**.
+Culvert design is not just about hydraulics — it’s also about preserving ecosystems.
 The *Culvert Design Guidelines for Ecological Function* developed by the U.S. Fish and Wildlife Service emphasize building culverts that **allow natural stream processes and aquatic life movement** to continue uninterrupted.

 **Core Principles:**